Christchurch fatal pursuit: Mum honours dead sons with street burnout, blasts 'haters'

 The mother of teenage siblings killed in a crash after they fled police in Christchurch in a stolen car has paid tribute to them by performing a burnout in their honour.

-Juanita Hickey, also known as Jay Rose, said she it was a fitting way to "celebrate a loss of loves ones" and was not concerned about people's opinions of her actions.
+Juanita Hickey, also known as Jay Rose, said she it was a fitting way to "celebrate a loss of loved ones" and was not concerned about people's opinions of her actions.

 Glen and Craig Mcallister died after the car hit police spikes, crashed into a tree and went up in a "huge ball of fire" on January 13.